Top 10 Waterfalls in India

 1. Jog Falls, Shimoga, Karnataka

 Karnataka is blessed with some of the highest waterfalls in India.
-The Jog Falls is the second-highest plunge waterfall in India, and they make for one of the most spectacular waterfalls in India.
+The Jog Falls is the second-highest plunge waterfall in India, making it one of the most spectacular waterfalls.
 As water falls down the cliff from a height of 253 meters, you can almost feel the force of it against the rocks.
 When in full flow during the monsoons, 3.4 million tonnes of water fall down the cliff every second.

 2. Dudhsagar Falls, Goa